Creams and topical treatments for eczema

 A combination of two treatments is used to reduce the frequency and severity of atopic dermatitis flare-ups.

-- Cortisone cream (extinguisher effect) is used to fight against inflammation.
+- Dermocorticoids (extinguisher effect) are used to fight against inflammation.

 - Hydrating care is provided in the form of an emollient to reduce skin dryness and thus prevent inflammation.